open-telemetry/opentelemetry.io/content/en/docs/contribute/blogs-case-studies.md

 ---
 title: Submit a blog post
-linkTitle: Submit a blog post
+description: Learn how to submit a blog post.
 slug: blogs-case-studies
 weight: 30
 cSpell:ignore: open-telemetry